 - Don’t be surprised if you have a successful engineering career and never use your prized engineering skills.

 - Definitely be prepared for working in front of a computer screen; most engineers do so these days.

-- If you don’t have the patience to deal with with days or weeks of setbacks or of making no progress on a problem, then this isn’t the career for you.
+- If you don’t have the patience to deal with days or weeks of setbacks or making no progress on a problem, then this isn’t the career for you.
 However, if you enjoy problem solving, then it's perfect.